devuuuxd/Youtube-Subscriber-Verfier/readme.md

 ## Contact 📧

-For any questions or support, please open an issue on the [GitHub repository](https://github.com/devuuuxd/YouTube-Subscriber-Verifier) or contact me directly.
+For any questions or support, please open an issue on the [GitHub repository](https://github.com/devuuuxd/YouTube-Subscriber-Verifier) or contact me directly on our Team's [Discord Server](https://discord.gg/V9jAnPKTg6) [Kronix Development](https://www.teamkronix.tech).

 Happy verifying! 🎉